jake-knerr/jakes-dictionary/README.md

 This dictionary grew out of an effort to define any terms I did not understand.
 Some of the terms herein are pretty basic, but as they say, one has to start somewhere.

-Feel free to submit an issue or open a pull request if a term is incorrect or you want to add more.
+Feel free to create an issue or open a pull request if a term is incorrect or you want to add more.

 ## Copyright